-Raise Data Recovery is created for retrieval of lost and accidentally deleted files from numerous data storage media.
-It will restore information from hard drives of your computer or laptop, an external USB-attached storage including memory cards, USB-sticks and external drives.
-It can also serve as a means to get your data back from a RAID system.
-With Raise Data Recovery, you can be sure about complete safety of the recovery process, the highest recovery result and the minimum time you will spend for search of your lost data.
+Installed on Windows, macOS or Linux, Raise Data Recovery will swiftly retrieve lost and accidentally deleted files from numerous data storage media detected by the operating system: a hard drive of a computer or laptop, any external USB-attached storage, like memory cards, USB-sticks and external drives.
+Moreover, the software is able to reconstruct RAID sets of basic configurations and spanned volumes.
+With Raise Data Recovery, you can be sure about the complete safety of the recovery process, the highest recovery result and the minimum effort spend for getting your lost data back.

-The software employs careful algorithms for source analysis and powerful search and recovery mechanisms like those used in professional series.
-At the same time, it does not require special technical knowledge or skills.
+The software employs advanced algorithms for a thorough analysis of the source storage and powerful recovery mechanisms similar to those used in professional series.
+At the same time, work with it does not require special technical knowledge or skills.

 Simple wizard-style interface